omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create Training Maxes field on user model for eventual strength programs?

 ## Styling:
+- style add result/submit buttons to be full width. move them all the the bottom of their containers.
+  - blue text that when hovered over turns the full width blue and the text grey
 - in workoutinstance_detail style page so that workout is on left with results on right.
   - when you scroll workout should be fixed on left and results should scroll on right
 - style workouts on calendar for if completed or not completed that day